ZAWAJAN/Acapulco-Sensors/README.md

+# :warning: This for now is a generated readme for the cubic sensor!
+...

 # Cubic Illuminance Sensor

 A modular open-source illuminance sensor designed for environmental monitoring.
 The device uses a Raspberry Pi Zero with "Ambient 2 Click" sensors connected via a multiplexer, all enclosed in a laser-cut box.